 1. Leafy Green Vegetables:

-Leafy green vegetables are a great source of manganese.
+Leafy green vegetables are one of the best manganese rich foods.
 These include romaine lettuce, spinach, broccoli, mustard greens, dandelion greens, loose leaf lettuce, red leaf lettuce, collard greens, arugula, Swiss chard and kale.

-Fruits like blueberries, blackberries, pineapple, strawberries, loganberries and raspberries are also good as well as delicious sources of manganese.
+Fruits like blueberries, blackberries, pineapple, strawberries, loganberries and raspberries are also good as well as delicious foods high in manganese.
 Pineapple juice contains 1.4 mg of manganese in a half cup serving while an equal amount of cranberry juice provides 0.59 mg.